Selling safe electrical appliances and equipment

 This section provides information about meeting requirements for selling safe and efficient electrical equipment and appliances.

 There are regulations that apply to the supply of electrical equipment and appliances.
 The requirements set out in the regulations must be followed.
 A failure to do so is a criminal offence.

-- Electricity Safety (Equipment) Regulations 2009
+- Electricity Safety (Equipment Safety Scheme) Regulations 2019

 - Part 4 of the Electricity Safety Act 1998 – sets out the specific provisions for approval, supply and use of electrical equipment in Victoria.

 Regulations and Standards apply to all electrical equipment sold or offered for supply in Australia.

 Certain types of equipment are classified as prescribed.
 These pieces of equipment must go through a certification process which ensures the equipment is compliant to the relevant safety standards before being offered for supply in Australia.

 Prescribed electrical products must have an RCM on the appliance or an Australian approval number to show that the product has been certified.